AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 1. In the lower-right corner of the **[!UICONTROL Upload Job Options]** dialog box, tap **[!UICONTROL Save]**.
 1. In the lower-right corner of the **[!UICONTROL Upload]** page, tap **[!UICONTROL Submit Upload]**.

    To view the progress of the upload, on the Global Navigation Bar, tap **[!UICONTROL Jobs]**.
 The **[!UICONTROL Jobs]** page displays the progress of the upload.
-You can continue working in AEM and return to the Jobs page in Dynamic Media Classic at any time to review an in-progress job.
+You can continue working in [!DNL Experience Manager] and return to the Jobs page in Dynamic Media Classic at any time to review an in-progress job.

    To cancel an upload job in progress, tap **[!UICONTROL Cancel]** next to the **[!UICONTROL Duration]** time.